The Soft Parade (song): Live performance

 A rare performance of the song in its entirety was filmed for a PBS Doors television documentary, and later included on other Doors compilation DVDs.
 The band performed it along with "Tell All the People" and "Wishful Sinful".

-Keyboardist Ray Manzarek cited the performance decades later as "all four Doors in perfect sympatico".
+Keyboardist Ray Manzarek cited the performance decades later as "all four Doors in perfect simpatico".
 It also features a rare filmed appearance of a bearded Morrison, who usually shaved off his beard for publicity shots and television appearances.
 After the show, the band were interviewed by host and Village Voice music critic Richard Goldstein.

 Critical reception

 In a contemporary review of The Soft Parade, Rolling Stone critic Alec Dubro found the title track to be a highlight of the album; however, he also expressed that "the thing is so mangled, so jammed together and frequently so silly that it’s kind of hard to listen all through its 8:40 for the good."
-Author David V. Moskowitz, formulated that "The Soft Parade" marked "a return to the band's bluesy roots", which they fully explored on their next albums.
+Author David V. Moskowitz, formulated that "The Soft Parade" marked "a return to the band's bluesy roots".
 The English band the Electric Soft Parade borrowed their name from the song's title.

 Writing for AllMusic, Richie Unterberger described "The Soft Parade" as "a multi-part suite" and praised it as "one of the band's best attempts to mix rock with poetry".
 Sal Cinquemani of Slant Magazine, negatively derided the lyrics to the final segment as "probably the most insightful of all".
 Stereogum's Ryan Leas found it one of the Doors' weirdest lengthy album closers, adding that its final section sounds "like the kind of thing that should've soundtracked a lot of weird druggy late-'60s parties in the woods, or something".
 The New Rolling Stone Album Guide dismissed the effort as a "long concept" that "doesn't work".